csc301-fall-2022/assignment-2-3-shihhu0a0-zheng-duan/README.md

 # assignment-2-3-shihhu0a0-zheng-duan
-## Instructions for the application
+## Instructions to view the application
 ### URL of deployed application
 https://thriving-baklava-1e7330.netlify.app/